 – One of your most-hyped products right is the AR Drone.
 Was that your plan for that?

 Gaming is something I had in mind for a long time.
-Parrot AR Drone was the outcome of a dream: to develop a high-tech product for kids and adults by creating a new concept of video gaming, using iPhone and iPod touch as a first step.
+The Parrot AR Drone was the outcome of a dream: to develop a high-tech product for kids and adults by creating a new concept of gaming, using iPhone and iPod touch as a first step.

 Parrot’s first entertainment project was a Bluetooth race car.
-Though we had developed this, I wasn’t fully satisfied, as the car wasn’t like I imagined for my dream.
-It should fly!
-And this is where the idea of the quadricopter came.
-It was also necessary that it had a very powerful computer, in order for the quadricopter to be stable and easy to control.
+Though we had developed this, I wasn’t fully satisfied with it because it wasn’t as I’d envisioned; “It should fly “, I thought.
+This is where the idea of the quadricopter came.
+It was also necessary that it had a very powerful computer, in order for it to be stable and easy to control.
 This project was supported by the arrival of the iPhone, as well as the decrease of the price of some components like MEMs.

 Parrot Zik has a real outstanding acoustic quality, especially through its ability to focus in on the music you are listening to.
 The first innovation is that you just need to touch it lightly, for controlling the music.

 The second innovation is the Active Noise Cancellation, for which we are using four microphones to capture outside noise and reduce it, thanks to an electronic system that creates anti-noise.
 Finally, there is a very sophisticated system for detecting jaw movement, following exactly what you are saying, and allowing you to phone from any noisy areas.